-In 1905, Mt Roskill residents began to petition the Auckland inspector of telegraphs for the installation of a telephone bureau "in a central position ...
-At present it takes three to four days, it is asserted, to send a letter and get a reply by mail, although the suburb is only about five miles from Auckland."
-184 As a result of the residents' petition, the telephone bureau was established at Olesen's Store alongside the Veteran's Home at Three Kings.
-185 This became the Te Tatua telegraph office from 1906-1911 when the suggested name of "Rugby" was found by the Postmaster-General to be unsuitable.
-In August 1911, the post office and telephone bureau at the store was renamed Mount Roskill.
+In 1905, Mt Roskill residents began to petition the Auckland inspector of telegraphs for a telephone bureau "in a central position.....
+At present it takes three to four days, it is asserted, to send a letter and get a reply by mail, although the suburb is only about five miles from Auckland."184 As a result, the bureau was established at Olesen's Store alongside the Veterans Home at Three Kings.
+185 This became the Te Tatua telegraph office from 1906-1911 when the postmaster-general found the suggested name of Rugby unsuitable.
+In August 1911, the post office and telephone bureau at the store, was renamed Mt Roskill.
 186

-A temporary post office was established at Greenwoods Corner in 1915, close to the northeastern boundary of the Mt Roskill Road Board area.
+A temporary post office was established at Greenwoods Corner in 1915, close to the north- eastern boundary of the Mt Roskill Road Board area.
 187 The postal agency was shifted to the store at Three Kings (former Olesen's Store) in 1921, and remained there until 1932.
-188 In 1919, part of the district was served from the Chief Post Office, while others came under Epsom and Onehunga post offices.
+188 In 1919, part of the district was served from the Chief Post Office, while others came under the Epsom Onehunga post offices.
 The Road Board appealed for this situation to be rectified.
 189 As at 1924 however, Mt Roskill did not exist as a separate postal district.
 Mail to residents in the district had to be addressed to Onehunga.
-When the postmaster at Mt Roskill, Mr Warren, refused to continue after a large cut in his remuneration from the Post and Telegraph Department, 191 the post office was transferred to Mr Peacock's premises at the corner of Kingsway and Queensway Avenues until 1941.
-192 This office shifted to a stationery shop on Mt Albert Road near Hillsborough Road operated by Mrs E M Lovell "as a war measure" (1941-1955, likely renamed "Three Kings" in 1950).
-This office provided for all services, except telegrams.
-193, Hayr Road at Three Kings (1956-1985), and then at Three Kings Plaza until 1991, 194 and is now a Postshop in the shopping centre.
+190 When the postmaster at Mt Roskill, Mr Warren, refused to continue after a large cut in his remuneration from the Post and Telegraph Department, 191 the post office moved to Mr Peacock's premises at the corner of Kingsway and Queensway avenues until 1941.192 This office shifted to a stationery shop on Mt Albert Road, near Hillsborough Road, operated by Mrs E M Lovell "as a war measure" (1941-1955, likely renamed Three Kings in 1950).
+This provided all services, telegrams.
+193 It then operated from Hayr Road (1956-1985) and then at Three Kings Plaza until 1991.
+194 It is now a Postshop in the shopping centre.

-A Hillsborough post office opened in 1911.
-195

-The Dominion Road South post office opened on 5 November 1935 at Lawler's store.
-196 It reopened in J W Dowling's premises in 1939, after being closed for a time.
-197 This was renamed Mount Roskill Post Office in 1950.
-Land was progressively purchased from 1946 until 1962 for both the enlargement of the post office and provision of an automatic telephone exchange.
-198
+A Hillsborough post office opened in 1911.195 The Dominion Road South post office opened on 5 November 1935 at Lawler's store.196 It reopened in J W Dowling's premises in 1939, after being closed for a time.197 This was renamed Mount Roskill Post Office in 1950.
+Land was progressively purchased from 1946 until 1962 for both the enlargement of the post office and provision of an automatic telephone exchange.198